- House prices rose by 2.42% (2.51% inflation-adjusted), after increases of 0.06% in 2013, 1.1% in 2012, 3.31% in 2011

-Since the crisis, house prices have followed the course of the economy.
+Since the crisis, Belgian house prices have followed the economy.
 In years when the economy was strong, house-prices rose.
 When the economy was weak, house prices stagnated.
 The Belgian economy expanded by 1% in 2014, the strongest growth since its 1.8% expansion in 2011, mainly due to growth in the industrial and construction sectors.
 The economy is projected to grow by 1.25% and 1.5% in 2015 and 2016, respectively, according to Rabobank Group.

 Analysis of Belgium Residential Property Market »

 All of the apartments and houses included in our survey are located in the prime areas of Brussels.
 The prime areas we took were Laeken, Nieder-over-Heembeck, Auderghem, Ixelles, St. Gilles, Uccle, Woluwe-St. Pierre, and Woluwe-St. Pierre.
 Our survey included around 2,300 apartments and houses.

 Capital Gains: Capital gains tax of 16.5% is payable on gains on developed property held for less than five years.
 After a holding period of five years, no Capital Gains Tax is payable.